Selective Laser Sintering (SLS) Services

 If you take a walk down the beach along Lake Michigan, you can find large clumps of sand that are stuck together and dried out.
 If you grab a lump of sand like this, you’ll notice it is a hard lump – you can pick it up as one piece, but if you put pressure on it it will crumble.
 That sand is actually sintered together.
 It has a small molecular bond between the sand particles, but it can be easily broken up.

 25 years ago, when metals were sintered, fundamentally the same issue occurred.
 The bonds created between the metal particles using SLS were much stronger than the bonds between the sand particles in the lump from the beach, but they were still not strong enough.
 The parts that resulted were too fragile right out of the 3D printer.
-Using metal materials in SLS requires too much post-processing to be a productive application.
+Using metal materials in a selective laser sintering machine requires too much post-processing to be a productive application.
 The particles would be fused together using SLS, but the parts would have to be submerged in a liquid bronze solution.
 The bronze would wick into the part, infiltrating the pores and spaces between the metal particles.
 Then, the infiltrated part needed to be put into a sintering furnace, further fusing all of these materials and particles together.

 Can ceramics be used in SLS?